codeslake/RefVSR/README.md

 > * Make sure to open the script file to set proper GPU device by modifying `CUDA_VISIBLE_DEVICES=...`.

 ## Training with the proposed two-stage training strategy
-**Recommended to go through wiki pages for [Logging](https://github.com/codeslake/RefVSR/wiki/Log-Details) and [Details of training and testing scripts](https://github.com/codeslake/RefVSR/wiki/Training-&-Testing-Details) before running the scripts.**
+*Recommended to go through wiki pages for<br>
+[Logging](https://github.com/codeslake/RefVSR/wiki/Log-Details) and [Details of training and testing scripts](https://github.com/codeslake/RefVSR/wiki/Training-&-Testing-Details) before running the scripts.*

 1. The pre-training stage (Sec.
 4.1. in the main paper)